Built-in Search Engine Optimisation (SEO) features

 Site index (active SEO)

-You can edit pages via Site index > select the pencil 'edit' button for your chosen page, or by selecting SEO tools > Edit page SEO on the front end of your site when logged in:
+You can also access this page by selecting SEO tools > Edit page SEO on the front end of your site when logged into the CMS.

 SEO Focus Keyword